 I just finished David Levy's "Animation Development: From Pitch to Production".
 This book is helpful on many levels, not merely for the next potential Matt Groening, but for writers and cartoonists of all stripes, whether you're working on the next "Rick and Morty" or just slaving away on the next "Jetpack Jr." comic strip.
 The first few chapters alone, detailing the content necessary for any good "pitch bible", forced me to think, and re-think, character over and over again, as "Plastic Babyheads" gradually transitioned to "Jetpack Jr." this past year.

-to comic or cartoon, novel or TV series.
+Character is the honey that keeps the flies coming back; whether to comic or cartoon, novel or TV series.
 Of course, that's no news to even the most inexperienced writer, but artists are most interested in pretty pictures--and so it was a lesson learned late for me.
 Nevertheless, I worked and worked at it--and put Levy's book aside until I felt I knew who my characters were.
 That didn't come easy.
 I didn't start with a defining concept(other than an Earth invaded by plastic babyheads), or the idea of pitting this character against that one.
 They developed more or less organically as the strip has evolved, and it's taken time to get to know them.

 Picking up with Levy's book where I'd left off last Fall, I found the remaining chapters no less educational, and just as challenging.
 The life of the creative animator/story-teller described within its pages is fraught with ups and downs, loads of disappointments and rare success.
 Frankly, I finished it feeling defeated before I'd begun, so difficult is the world of television animation development Levy describes.
 If you have illusions about overnight success, this book will wake you up to reality pretty quick.
 It's loaded with a lot of insightful information that should help budding young animation developers pitch their ideas and navigate the rough waters of development, should they be so lucky.
 But it's clear, animation development is not for the faint-of-heart--and if you don't want it badly enough, this book will ward you off the attempt.